domfarolino/os/05-Threads/README.md

 condition_variable.wait(lock, fn);
 ```

-The above code immediately invokes the `fn` function, which must return a
+The above code immediately invokes `fn`, which must return a boolean, and take
-boolean, and have no arguments.
-Returning `true` indicates the thread can stop
+no arguments.
+Returning `true` indicates the thread can stop waiting; false`
-waiting; false` puts you back in a waiting state.
-You can check
+puts you back in a waiting state.
+You can check `wait\_condition` inside `fn`,
-`wait\_condition` inside `fn`, just as you would in the explicit while loop.
+just as you would in the explicit while loop.

 <!-- Mutex status after spurious wake: https://stackoverflow.com/questions/41007503 -->
 <details>